boyddotee/Yarshud/README.md

 - PHP 7.x
 - MySQL database
 - GD Library (only for captcha verification)
-- Mod_rewrite (only if you want to use permalinks)-
+- Mod_rewrite (only if you want to use permalinks)

 ## Upgrading

-To upgrade your HelpDeskZ from previous versions, please read the file UPGRADING.txt
+To upgrade your Yarshud from previous versions, please read the file UPGRADING.txt

 ## Installation steps